hmrc/tax-history/README.md

 - For the lists (`employments`, `allowances`), if there are no list elements, the key will still be present in the json but with an empty list value, e.g. `"allowances" : []`
 - For the maps (`benefits`, `payAndTax`, `incomeSources`), if there are no employments with any details, the map's key will still be present but the map's object value would be an empty object, e.g. `"benefits" : {}`.
 - For the optionals (`taxAccount`, `statePension`), if they are not available then the key/value entry will be missing from the json.

+The `employmentPaymentType` field, if present, will have one of the following values:
+- "OccupationalPension"
+- "JobseekersAllowance"
+- "IncapacityBenefit"
+- "EmploymentAndSupportAllowance"
+- "StatePensionLumpSum"